freezingDaniel/Zoom-L-12-pulse/README.md

 ## Install
 1. Copy the .config folder to your home directory or more specifically the `default.pa`-file to `~/.config/pulse/default.pa`
-2. Enable Class Compliant Mode (Switch on back of the L12)
+2. Enable Class Compliant Mode (Switch on back of the L-12)
+3. Set Sample Rate to 48kHz (Switch on back of the L-12)
+4. Set Mode to Audio Interface
+5. Restart L-12
-3. Restart Pulseaudio: `systemctl restart --user pulseaudio`
+6. Restart Pulseaudio: `systemctl restart --user pulseaudio`

 ## Info
 The default.pa is a copy from `/etc/pulse/default.pa` that has been modified to use the L12.
 The base file will be ignored if pulse finds that a configuration in the home directory `~/.config/pulse/default.pa` is present.

 - The device will be in the settings even if it's not connected
   - I first hoped to be able to make it only apply when the device is connected but couldn't quite get it to work as desired.